Jason-TongR/My-java-studying-path/README.md

 # My-java-studying-path
-This repository is to recognized the contents that i studied in jAVA
+This repository is to record the contents that i studied in jAVA